Here you will find suggestions for museums close to us.

 - Salem Witch Museum: Discounted admission for up to 6 visitors with card.
 You MUST pre-register at the museum http://www.salemwitchmuseum.com/ .
+Code: LIBRARY22.
 Not valid October weekends or Halloween.

-- USS Constitution: Free admission to parties of 9 or fewer with coupon.
+- USS Constitution: Free admission for up to 3 with coupon.

 - Springfield Armory National Historic Site Entry to visit Springfield Armory National Historic Site is free of charge.

 - The Blackstone River Valley National Historical Park No admission fees are charged to attend the regular programs offered by the Park Service rangers at this time.